nativefier/nativefier/README.md

 I did this because I was tired of having to `⌘-tab` or `alt-tab` to my browser and then search through the numerous open tabs when I was using [Facebook Messenger](http://messenger.com) or [Whatsapp Web](http://web.whatsapp.com).

 View the changelog [here](https://github.com/jiahaog/nativefier/blob/master/History.md).

+### Features

+- Automatically retrieves the correct icon and app name

 ## Installation